gospackler/metre/README.md

 ## TODO

-- Scheduler seems to only queue every other iteration
+- Processor seems to miss one iteration when round-robbining sockets
-- process function map
+- Connection cleanup and error handling

 ## Authors